 TMJ/TMD is not something that you should self-diagnose and self-treat.
 Once you believe that you may have some of the symptoms, you should get in touch with your dentist.
-This is because the diagnosis often occurs after a physical examination and a comprehensive evaluation of your medical history.

 To reach an adequate diagnosis, the dentist may also for imaging tests, including an MRI or CT scan.
 These are usually preceded by a panoramic X-ray.
 The X-ray is done first to ensure the problems are not caused by any other issues.
 The MRI is for observation of the soft tissue around the joint, whereas the CT scan looks at the details of the bones in the joint.

-The first way to treat TMD patients is to have a night guard made.
+One way to treat TMD patients is to have a night guard made.
 This guard allows your jaw to rest at night in the proper position to alleviate pain that your bite and/or clenching and grinding habits may have caused.